Build Introduction

 Barbarian Class Mechanic – The Arsenal System

 The Barbarian is unique among classes in Diablo 4.
-As a master of weapons and combat it can wield four different weapons simultaneously and effortlessly swap between them when we use different skills.
+As a master of weapons and combat, it can wield four different weapons simultaneously and effortlessly swap between them when using different skills.
 We have a Two-Handed Bludgeoning Weapon, a Two-Handed Slashing Weapon, and a pair of Dual-Wield Weapons.
-At level 15 a quest becomes available in Ked Bardu called “Masters of Battle” given by Forgemaster Kerdi.
+At Level 15, a quest becomes available in Ked Bardu called “Masters of Battle,” given by Forgemaster Kerdi.
 After you complete this short quest chain, you gain access to the second part of the Arsenal System.
 Weapon Techniques.

-Keep in mind that while you will always benefit from the Two-Handed Axe bonus once it’s slotted in your technique slot, you will still gain the bonuses of the weapon types you’re actually wielding as well letting you gain more power through this system.
+Keep in mind that while you will always benefit from the Two-Handed Axe bonus once it’s slotted in your technique slot, you will still gain the bonuses of the weapon types you’re actually wielding, as well as letting you gain more power through this system.

 Wallop passive skill.